LukeShortCloud/rootpages/markdown/packages.md

 +++ d20-1.0.0/src/dice.h
 ```

-A patch can also be made without the `%patch` macro by specifiying the location of the patch file.
+A patch can also be made without the `%patch` macro by specifying the location of the patch file.

 ```
 patch < %{_sourcedir}/<FILE_NAME>